-10 Ink Pots via Moose Meadows

-Trailhead: Moose Meadows trailhead 27 km west of Banff on the Bow Valley Parkway (1A) A quiet alternative to the busier Johnston Canyon trail, this trail it of a mountain in the heart of Banff's townsite.
+17 Ink Pots via Moose Meadows Trailhead: Moose Meadows trailhead 27 km west of Banff on the Bow Valley Parkway (1A) A quiet alternative to the busier Johnston Canyon trail, this trail climbs through thick forest to an open meadow with brilliantly coloured mineral springs.
+18 Tunnel Mountain Summit Trailhead: Lower parking lot on St. Julien Road below The Reach the summit of a mountain in the heart of Banff's townsite.
 Take in breathtaking views of the Bow and Spray valleys.
 This steep trail can be extremely icy.
-Hiking poles are
+Hiking poles are strongly recommended.